nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

     }
 }
 ```
 The upside is that this implementation is far more straightforward and doesn't suffer from the risk of a typo causing errant bugs (as a hand-typed array of many hundreds of elements might).
 The downside is that the table must now be stored in RAM, which is often a more precious resource in embedded systems than is ROM.
-In our case, we can get away with this because we have ample RAM on both processors (as much as my RAM + SSD can hold on my laptop and a full 20kB on the STM32F1) and no other part of our project is competing for this space.
+In our case, we can get away with this because we have ample RAM on both processors (as much as my RAM + SSD can hold on my laptop and 20kB on the STM32F1) and no other part of our project is competing for this space.

 ### Adding floats